 Wheaton College takes any form of sexual assault very seriously, and is committed to establishing and maintaining a safe and healthy environment for all members of the community by providing resources for prevention, support, education, and a fair disciplinary process.

 If your daughter or son lets you know that he or she has been sexually assaulted, your primary concern, of course, is his/her safety and well-being.
-If safety is an immediate concern, Public Safety or the Norton Police should be notified without delay.
-Once safe, your student can call Public Safety (508-286-8213) and ask to speak with the Area Coordinator-on-Call/Dean-on-Call or, for confidential crisis support, care, and information, the Wheaton College Counseling Center (508-286-3905).
+If safety is an immediate concern, Campus Safety or the Norton Police should be notified without delay.
+Once safe, your student can call Campus Safety (508-286-8213) and ask to speak with the Area Coordinator-on-Call/Dean-on-Call or, for confidential crisis support, care, and information, the Wheaton College Counseling Center (508-286-3905).

 In addition to the information below, the Boston Area Rape Crisis Center provides information specifically intended for parents.